MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-m365-copilot-faq.md

     :::image type="content" source="media/add-during-meeting.png" alt-text="Screenshot showing add the Sales app during meeting.":::

-### What's the minimum version of Outlook required for Sales in Microsoft 365 Copilot?
+### What's the minimum version of Outlook required for Sales agent?

 The minimum required version for Outlook is: